Lundy murders: The witness - Margaret Dance

+Margaret Dance described the person she claimed she saw as “running fast”.
+However, in What the Jury Didn't Hear, Mike White wrote that Mark Lundy weighed 130 kg, wore an orthotic aid in one shoe after an accident that required ankle surgery and struggled to do anything vaguely athletic.
+Margaret Dance was not called as a witness at the second trial.

 Defence case

 The defence called three witnesses including Lundy himself, who emphatically denied killing his wife and daughter.
-A key defence argument was that Lundy could not possibly have made the round trip from Wellington to Palmerston North and back in three hours, pointing out that Lundy's phone records prove that his phone was in Petone at 5:43 pm and at 8:48 pm.
+A key defence argument was that Lundy could not possibly have made the round trip from Wellington to Palmerston North and back in three hours, pointing out that Lundy's phone records prove that his phone was in Petone at 5:38 pm and at 8:29 pm.

 Regarding the brain tissue evidence, the defence noted that there was blood and tissue splattered everywhere including on the walls, the bed and the floor around the bodies but "his car, glasses, wedding ring, shoes and other clothes were all tested for blood or other tissue and absolutely nothing was found"; they said contamination could account for the tissue found on Lundy's shirt.

 Verdict

 The jury deliberated for seven hours before finding Lundy guilty of the murder of his wife and child.
 He was sentenced to life in prison with a minimum non-parole period of 17 years.

-Lundy's brother Craig, who gave evidence at the trial, publicly stated that he believed Lundy was guilty, while his sister and brother-in-law claimed his innocence.

-Appeals

 Court of Appeal

 Lundy unsuccessfully appealed to the Court of Appeal in 2002, and the appeal resulted in his non-parole period being increased from 17 years to 20 years.